ryterdal/guide_reproducible_research/chapters/04_case_by_case_practices.md

 An **environment manager** is a software tool to create, keep track of and switch between collections of software.
 These collections of software are called **virtual environments**.
-When you create a virtual environment, and as you install software into it, the environment manager records the names and versions of the software (and sometimes other details).
+When you create a virtual environment, it's empty, with minimal or no software installed.
+As you install software into it, the environment manager records the names and versions of the software (and sometimes other details).
 Most environment managers can also save this metadata to a file that fully describes the virtual environment.
 You can then use the file and the environment manager to reproduce the virtual environment on other computers.
 In short, using an environment manager directly addresses the need to document the software in your computing environment by doing the most tedious parts for you.

 Besides making your computing environment easier to reproduce, using an environment manager also provides several other benefits: